jgarridoalcazar/optimizer/README.md

   - python
   - numpy
   - scipy
-  - matplotlib
+  - matplotlib, to be replaced with plotly.
   - wxPython
   - inspyred
-  - pyelectro
+  - pyelectro, to be factored out.
+  - neuroelectro, to be factored in then out.

 The following libraries are recommended:
-  - neuron
+  - neuron-7.4 to be factored out

 You can get `numpy`, `scipy` and `inspyred` with `easy_install` or `pip` with the following command (for numpy):